Dear Members,

 infrastructure with computerization in all its operations, including accounts and MIS.

-The Company has in place strong internal audit processes, systems and
+The Company has in place strong internal audit processes and systems

-defined in the approved internal audit plan.
+periodicity defined in the approved internal audit plan.

 The Audit Committee of the Board of Directors, comprising of